Meet the Black players on the USA baseball team - Rolling Out

 Current team: Baltimore Orioles

-A 2021 All-Star, Mullins looks to have a bounceback year in 2023 after only hitting 16 home runs in 2022 for Baltimore.
+A 2021 All-Star, Mullins appears to be having a comeback year in 2023, after only hitting 16 home runs in 2022 for Baltimore.
 For reference, Mullins belted 30 home runs in his breakout 2021 season.

 IT'S CEDRIC MULLINS.pic.twitter.com/iewXMErSDi